 Close Menu

 Band 1 Beginning Band – This full-year course is designed for 6th, 7th , or 8th grade students who have no previous band experience.
 They will develop their basic musicianship while performing in three concerts per year.
 Instrument selection will be done the first two weeks of school, and instrument rentals are available.
+There will be a fair share fee for this course which covers uniform shirt, band books, binder, music, clinicians, professional fees, small accessories, reeds, rewards and other class essentials.
 Financial obligations and occasional time commitments outside of school hours are part of this course.
-There will be a fair share fee for this course which covers uniform shirt, band books, binder, music, clinicians, professional fees, small accessories, reeds, rewards and other class essentials.
 Before making this selection, parents are encouraged to visit our music page on our website for more information. https://teachers.stjohns.k12.fl.us/zentz-l/band/

 Band 2 or Band 3 Concert Band – This full-year course is designed for 6th, 7th , or 8th grade students who have at least one year prior band experience.
 They will continue to develop their musicianship while performing at least three times a year.
+There will be a fair share fee for this course which covers uniform shirt, band books, binder, small accessories, reeds, rewards and other class essentials.
 Financial obligations and occasional time commitments outside of school hours are part of this course.
-There will be a fair share fee for this course which covers uniform shirt, band books, binder, small accessories, reeds, rewards and other class essentials.
 Before making this selection, parents are encouraged to visit our music page on our website.

 https://teachers.stjohns.k12.fl.us/zentz-l/band/

-Drama 1 The purpose of this full-year course is to introduce students to the basics of building a character through such activities as pantomime, improvisation, and effective speaking using articulation, projection, and breathing.
+Theatre 1 –The purpose of this full-year course is to introduce students to the basics of building a character through such activities as pantomime, improvisation, and effective speaking using articulation, projection, and breathing.
 Students also learn the importance of technical theatre and explore the use of such elements as costumes, props, and scenery.
 Students will practice writing for the theatre and explore various theatre roles and functions.
 Public performances may serve as a culmination of specific instructional goals.
 Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend and assess learning in the classroom.

-REQUIRED FOR ALL SIXTH GRADERS
+6TH GRADE REQUIRED ELECTIVE COURSES REQUIRED FOR ALL SIXTH GRADERS

-Physical Education (Year)This fitness course is designed for 6th grade students.
+Physical Education (Year) – This fitness course is designed for 6th grade students.
 The purpose of this course is to provide students with the knowledge, skills, and values they need to become healthy and physically active for a lifetime.
 This course addresses both the health and skill-related components of physical fitness, which are critical for students’ success including educational gymnastics and dance sequences in a variety of settings.
 “Educational” gymnastics is intended to have an emphasis on body awareness, body management, maximum participation, high success rates, and open-ended responses from students.
 Integrating fitness throughout the content is critical to the success of the course.

-ICT 1The purpose of this course is to introduce students to core concepts associated with computers and their use.
+ICT 1– The purpose of this year long course is to introduce students to core concepts associated with computers and their use.
 The content includes hands-on opportunities to explore various software applications.
-Students will also be given opportunities to pass certification tests.
+Students will also be given opportunities to earn digital certifications.

 Optional Course –FAST Data will be used for placement

-Intensive Reading The purpose of this course is to provide instruction that enables students to accelerate the development of reading and writing skills and to strengthen those skills so they are able to successfully read and write middle grade level text independently.
+Intensive Reading – The purpose of this course is to provide instruction that enables students to accelerate the development of reading and writing skills and to strengthen those skills so they are able to successfully read and write middle grade level text independently.
 Instruction emphasizes reading comprehension, writing fluency, and vocabulary study through the use of a variety of literary and informational texts encompassing a broad range of text structures, genres, and levels of complexity.

 Beginning Spanish – This full-year course is to introduce students to the Spanish language and its culture.
 Students who complete two years in middle school have the option after the 2nd year to convert those two years to high school credit.